nlibassi-lewisville/setback-measurement/README.md

 When reviewing the results in ArcGIS Pro, turn on the labels for the OBJECTID (or IN_FID) of building_lines and for the OBJECTID of parcel_lines.

-While the 'OpenStreetMap Buildings for North America' obtained from the ArcGIS Living Atlas were deemed adequate for this project and the results match distances measured in ArcGIS Pro, field checking some of the measurements is recommended.
+While the building layer 'OpenStreetMap Buildings for North America' obtained from the ArcGIS Living Atlas was deemed adequate for this project and the results match distances measured in ArcGIS Pro, field checking some of the measurements is recommended.

 Better results should be expected with better input building data - one option would be to extract building features from recent imagery.